Kawaji-Onsen Station

 Kawaji-Onsen Station (川治温泉駅, Kawaji-Onsen-eki) is a railway station in the city of Nikkō, Tochigi, Japan, operated by the Yagan Railway.

 Lines

 Kawaji-Onsen Station is served by the Yagan Railway Aizu Kinugawa Line and is located 4.8 rail kilometers from end of the line at Shin-Fujiwara Station.

 Station layout

 The station has a single elevated island platform, with the station building located underneath.

-Adjacent stations

 History

 Kawaji-Onsen Station opened on October 9, 1986.